Detectability, Duality, and Surplus Extraction: Duality and General State Space

 and

 In this case, full extraction holds, and thus a fortiori, virtual extraction holds as well.
-Similarly, if $p^* = 0$, then either $p^*$ is realized, in which case again there must exist such a $z\in C(T\times S)$ as above so that full extraction holds, or if $p^*$ is not realized, then for each $\varepsilon >0$ there exists $z_\varepsilon \in C(T\times S)$ such that
+Similarly, if $p^* = 0$, then either $p^*$ is attained, in which case again there must exist such a $z\in C(T\times S)$ as above so that full extraction holds, or if $p^*$ is not attained, then for each $\varepsilon >0$ there exists $z_\varepsilon \in C(T\times S)$ such that

 and